 Biden warns of 'real' food shortage following sanctions on Russia

-'The price of the sanctions is not just imposed upon Russia'War in Ukraine threatens to blow US food costs sky high.
-Experts say American shoppers will begin to see higher grocery bills as the war in Ukraine threatens global food supplies.
-President Biden said Thursday that a food shortage is "gonna be real" following the sanctions that were placed on Russia by the U.S. government as a result of Russian President Vladimir Putin's invasion into Ukraine.
-"With regard to food shortage, yes we did talk about food shortages, and it's gonna be real," Biden said during a press conference at...
+President Biden said Thursday that a food shortage is "gonna be real" following the sanctions that were placed on Russia by the U.S. government as a result of Russian President Vladimir Putin's invasion into Ukraine."With regard to food shortage, yes we did talk about food shortages, and it's gonna be real," Biden said during a press conference at a NATO summit in Brussels, Belgium, following a meeting with other world leaders."The price of the sanctions is not just imposed upon Russia," he added.
+"It’s imposed upon an awful lot of countries as well, including European countries and our country as...

 Read More...